Michigan Federal and State Foreiture Law Attorneys

 If your assets and money have already been seized, our team will fight to get them back.

-For a free consultation about seized assets and property forfeiture, e-mail us or call us at (248) 494-4486.
+For a free consultation about seized assets and property forfeiture, email or call us at 248- 494-4486.

 At Hertz Schram, we are dedicated to protecting the rights of people who have been accused of crimes.
-For more than 3 decades, our trial attorneys have stood up for clients in Detroit, the surrounding parts of Southeast Michigan and throughout the country.
+For more than three decades, our trial attorneys have stood up for clients in Detroit and the surrounding parts of Michigan and throughout the country.
 We are a dedicated criminal defense team that knows the steps to take to help our clients successfully navigate through forfeiture proceedings.

-Property forfeiture can occur for a number of reasons.
-Such as when the property is suspected to have been used to facilitate a crime.
-Examples of this are cars being used to transport stolen property after a burglary or houses or commercial buildings in which in which drugs are stored.
+Property forfeiture can occur for many reasons, such as when the property is suspected to have been used to facilitate a crime.
+Examples include cars being used to transport stolen property after a burglary or houses or commercial buildings in which drugs are stored.

-Another reason for forfeiture is when property was allegedly acquired with the proceeds gained from and illegal activity.
-Some examples of this are boats being purchased with money gained from illegal Internet gambling or homes bought with the proceeds of a money laundering operation.
+Another reason for forfeiture is when property was allegedly acquired with the proceeds gained from illegal activity.
+Examples of this are boats being purchased with money gained from illegal Internet gambling or homes bought with the proceeds of a money laundering operation.